Saifulbappi/Heroku_Screen_Test/README.md

 #
-This is a REST API built for muktosoft_surecash Screening test for recruiting For question no 3...
+This is a REST API built for muktosoft_surecash Screening test for recruiting purpose.

+For question no 3...
 DBpedia has been used for Question answer in natural language.
 Since this is not good as wikipedia, Question asking are very tightly specific